 Introduction to MySQL CEIL

-The MySQL CEIL() function is identical to the MySQL CEILING() function where it finds out the minimum integer result value that is either larger than or equivalent to a number.
-Both MySQL CEILING() and CEIL() functions are synonyms to each other and can be used interchangeably to take the numbers as inputs to return the respective integer value.
-Normally, among the Math functions in MySQL, the MySQL CEIL() function is one the mathematical function implemented to produce the top or identical value of the input given as argument to the function.
-We can provide both positive and negative numbers while applying the CEIL() function.
+The MySQL CEIL() function is identical to the MySQL CEILING() function, which finds the minimum integer result value that is either larger than or equivalent to a number.
+MySQL CEILING() and CEIL() functions are synonyms and can be used interchangeably to take the numbers as inputs to return the respective integer value.
+Usually, among the Math functions in MySQL, the MySQL CEIL() function is one of the mathematical functions implemented to produce the top or identical value of the input given as an argument to the function.
+We can provide positive and negative numbers while applying the CEIL() function.

 Syntax: